bgermann/cforms2/readme.txt

 = 14.13 =

-* bugfix:   fix authenticated SQL injections in the tracking DB GUI by removing "Delete Entries" and "Download Entries" feature
+* bugfix:   fix authenticated SQL injections in the tracking DB GUI by removing "Delete Entries" and "Download Entries" features and filtering user input
 * bugfix:   do not attach the upload directory to auto confirmation mails
 * added:    hook wp_mail_failed action to give warnings with PHPMailer error details
 * added:    cforms2FormSent JavaScript event on successful form submission
 * other:    remove restore feature and with it jqModal dependency
+* other:    remove tracking DB GUI's search
 * other:    remove the remaining translation files
 * other:    remove the form presets
 * other:    remove wide_brown_light theme